han-rucan/pink-turtle/src/pages/posts-en/city_transportation.md

   - Detection of people gatherings in public places.

-  - Analysis of local viability.
+  - Analysis of mobility through counting and classification of the vehicles.

 image: images/ambito-1.jpg
 action: Explore this field